-Risks for the Mother: Poor nutrition, dehydration, cardiac irregularities, gestational diabetes, severe depression during pregnancy, premature births, labor complications, difficulties nursing, post-partum depression.
+Risks for the Pregnant Person: Poor nutrition, dehydration, cardiac irregularities, gestational diabetes, severe depression during pregnancy, premature birth, labor complications, difficulties nursing, and postpartum depression.

-Risks for the Baby: Poor development, premature birth, low birth weight for age, respiratory distress, feeding difficulties, and other perinatal complications.
+Risks for the Baby: Poor development, premature birth, low birth weight, respiratory distress, feeding difficulties, and other perinatal complications.

 What If I Become Pregnant While Struggling with an Eating Disorder?

-Though having an eating disorder may decrease the chances of pregnancy, sometimes women with anorexia or bulimia do become pregnant.
-When this happens, steps should be taken to protect the health of the mother and the baby.
+Though having an eating disorder may decrease the chances of pregnancy, sometimes those with eating disorders do become pregnant.
+When this happens, steps should be taken to protect you and your baby.
 Professionals can address the specific needs related to pregnancy and disordered eating only if you are willing to be completely honest with them about your struggles.

 If you are pregnant and struggling with disordered eating:

-- Be HONEST with your prenatal health provider regarding past or present struggles with an eating disorder or disordered eating.
+- Be honest with your prenatal health provider regarding past or present struggles with an eating disorder or disordered eating.
 If they aren’t sensitive to your struggle and concerns, look for a provider who will be more considerate of your experiences.

 - Consult a nutritionist with expertise in eating disorders before or immediately after becoming pregnant.
 Work with the nutritionist throughout the pregnancy to create a plan for healthy eating and weight gain.
-Continue to see her post-partum.
-She can help you return to a normal weight through healthy means.
+It’s often helpful to continue to see them postpartum.

-- Individual counseling during and after pregnancy can help you cope with your concerns and fears regarding food, weight gain, body image and the new role of mothering.
+- Individual counseling and support groups during and after pregnancy can help you cope with your concerns and fears regarding food, weight gain, body image, and the new role of parenting.

-- Other classes on pregnancy, childbirth, child development and parenting skills can also be helpful in preparing to become a mother.
+- Other classes on pregnancy, childbirth, child development, and parenting skills can also be helpful in preparation for this stage of your life.